Posts tagged Scotland

 To be verified … couldn’t find these originally but have been identified by Joel Adcock.

-• Lagan Valley AONB (Northern Ireland).
+• Lagan Valley National Landscape (Northern Ireland).
 In garden of private property on Tullyard Rd, Lisburn BT27 5JN (164m)

 Scottish NSA High Points

-Area of Outstanding Natural Beauty (AONB) and National Scenic Area (NSA) are both designations used in the United Kingdom to protect and promote areas of exceptional natural beauty.
+National Landscapes and National Scenic Areas (NSA) are both designations used in the United Kingdom to protect and promote areas of exceptional natural beauty.
 However, there are some key differences between the two.
-AONBs are designated by the UK government and are considered to be the most important landscapes in the country, with the highest level of protection afforded to them.
-NSAs, on the other hand, are designated by the Scottish government and, while they also offer protection to areas of exceptional natural beauty, they do not have the same level of legal protection as AONBs.
-Additionally, AONBs are managed by local authorities, while NSAs are managed by Scottish National Parks.
-Both AONBs and NSAs are intended to be enjoyed and appreciated by the public, but the management and protection of the areas can differ.
+National Landscapes are designated by the UK government and are considered to be the most important landscapes in the country, with the highest level of protection afforded to them.
+NSAs, on the other hand, are designated by the Scottish government and, while they also offer protection to areas of exceptional natural beauty, they do not have the same level of legal protection as National Landscapes.
+Additionally, National Landscapes are managed by local authorities, while NSAs are managed by Scottish National Parks.
+Both National Landscapes and NSAs are intended to be enjoyed and appreciated by the public, but the management and protection of the areas can differ.

 There are 40 National Scenic Areas (NSA) in Scotland, of which 8 are the county tops of the Historic Counties that they are in.
 There were 12 NSAs that I couldn’t find a high point for when researching this (scroll down to see).
 These are mostly in coastal areas without notable high points.
 Let me know if you know what these high points are and I can update the list.